Biden asks Supreme Court to cancel arguments on two of Trump’s immigration priorities

 In the other case, the Supreme Court in March granted the Trump administration’s emergency request to let it enforce its “Remain in Mexico” policy.
 It allows the Department of Homeland Security to return immigrants who cross at the southern border to Mexico while they wait for their claims to be heard.

-The protocol, which took effect in January 2019, was a fundamental change to previous U.S. policy and was intended to protect against massive migration from Central America.
+The protocol, which took effect in January 2019, was a fundamental change to previous U.S. policy and was intended to head off massive migration from Central America.

 A federal judge blocked the initiative with a nationwide injunction, saying the policy contradicted the text of the Immigration and Nationality Act.
 A 9th Circuit panel upheld part of the ruling.